out1 <- simTrialData(

 The transformation matrix

-Collecting all conditioning relationships across treatments and sites defines a sparse lower-triangular transformation matrix \mathbf{T} such that:
+Collecting all conditioning relationships defines a sparse transformation matrix \mathbf{T} such that:

 \tilde{\mathbf{u}} = \mathbf{T}\hat{\mathbf{u}}, \qquad \operatorname{Var}(\tilde{\mathbf{u}}) = \mathbf{T}\mathbf{G}\mathbf{T}^\top \equiv \mathbf{V}_T.

-The diagonal blocks of \mathbf{V}_T are the conditional genetic variances \sigma^2_{j \mid A_j}; off-diagonal blocks measure residual genetic associations between components.
+The diagonal blocks of \mathbf{V}_T are the conditional genetic variances \sigma^2_{j \mid A_j}.
 For type = "sequential" the full \mathbf{V}_T is diagonal — a complete Gram-Schmidt orthogonalisation of the BLUP space.

 Conditioning schemes